 Rd., Madison, IN 47250.
 A total of 150 youth (17 or under) will be selected by

-and a 1-day firearm hunt on November 2.
+lottery on October 5 to attend an optional deer hunting workshop on October 30 and a 1-day firearm hunt on October 31.
 The youth must have a responsible adult

 hunter as a guide, and the youth will be the only one allowed to hunt.
 The

 youth and guide must attend a refuge safety briefing, and the youth's

 acknowledgment of danger form must also be signed by a responsible adult.